StephenMoreOSU/rad_gen/docs/dev/code-structure.rst

 ASIC flow + SRAM compiler: ASIC-DSE
 --------------------------------------

-The following modules in this package are used to run a standard cell ASIC flow with the hammer backend.
+The following modules in this package are used to run a standard cell ASIC flow with the Hammer backend.

-* ``hammer_flow.py``: Functions to run a standard cell ASIC flow with the hammer backend.
+* ``hammer_flow.py``: Functions to run a standard cell ASIC flow with the Hammer backend.
-* ``custom_flow.py``: Functions to run a standard cell ASIC flow with custom tcl scripts backend, using design_compiler, innovus, and primetime.
+* ``custom_flow.py``: Functions to run a standard cell ASIC flow with custom tcl scripts backend, using Synopsys Design Compiler, Cadence Innovus, and Synopsys Primetime.
 * ``sram_compiler.py``: Functions for running SRAM macros through standard cell ASIC flow and generating larger SRAMs from smaller ones.
 * ``asic_dse.py``: Top level functionality for running standard cell ASIC flows, design space exploration, sweeps, and parsers.

 FPGA circuit level DSE + transistor sizing: COFFE
 --------------------------------------------------

-The following modules in this package are used to model circuitry that exists in the FPGA.
+The following modules in this package are used to model circuitry that exists in the FPGA:

 They all are classes that inherit from the ``SizeableCircuit`` object.

 * ``mux.py``: Base implementation for mux circuits inherited by other mux circuits like (``cb_mux.py``, ``sb_mux.py``, ...).